 In a relational database, finding the people someone knows would require something like a self join on a person table.
 Although this would be doable for the first level network, it becomes a lot harder for the typical FOAF (Friend of a friend) analysis.
 Although theoretically possible, running a query to find 3rd, 4th or 5th level relationship (e.g. 4 self joins on the person table) in a network of a significant size would be extremely slow, if it wouldn’t bring the database to its knees.

 In graph databases (where both the nodes and their relationships are stored in the database) and with a query language like Cypher that has functions for path finding etc, this is trivial.

-Similar to the social network analysis, querying the entire database for fraudulous accounts, transactions etc (empty link analysis) requires a huge number of joins and self joins that are hard to build and expensive to run, which only gets worse as the number of accounts (and in the fraud ring) grows.
-Since fraud needs to be detected as soon as possible, heavy and slow queries are unaffordable.
+Similar to the social network analysis, querying the entire database for fraudulent accounts, transactions etc (empty link analysis) requires a huge number of joins and self joins that are hard to build and expensive to run, which only gets worse as the number of accounts (and in the fraud ring) grows.
+Since fraud needs to be detected as soon as possible, preferably in real-time, heavy and slow queries won't work.

-Graph databases are built to work with relationships, and query languages like Neo4J’s Cypher have built in semantic to detect rings by traversing the graph, which makes it possible to navigate the graph and detect fraud in memory, in real time.
+Graph databases are built to work with relationships, and query languages like Neo4J’s Cypher have built in functions and algorithms to detect rings by traversing the graph, which makes it possible to navigate the graph and detect fraud in memory, in real time.

 We’re all familiar with the “Customers who bought ‘x’ also bought ‘y’” friend recommendations on Facebook and “Who to follow” on Twitter.

-Graph databases allow to create numerous relationships between nodes without impacting the model.
-For example if serveral people (person nodes) have the same 'located in' relationship and both like sushi (have 'like' relationships to sushi restaurants), it is easy to recommend people sushi restaurants in town their peers have visited, but they haven't yet discovered.
+For example if several people have the same 'located in' relationship and both like sushi (have 'like' relationships to sushi restaurants), it is easy to recommend people sushi restaurants in town their peers have visited, but they haven't yet discovered.